degi/wanulcas/docs/overview.md

 ***Example of results***

-**Figure 3.2.** Examples of the relationship between RelCanWidth for the whole simulation area and RelCanWidthZone\[Zone\]; A. The tree is positioned in Zone 2 at RelPos 0.2 ; B The tree is in Zone 4 at RelPos 0.3; arrow explained in the text
+Figure 2.3.
+Examples of the relationship between RelCanWidth for the whole simulation area and RelCanWidthZone\[Zone\]; A. The tree is positioned in Zone 2 at RelPos 0.2 ; B The tree is in Zone 4 at RelPos 0.3; arrow explained in the text